Optimization Algorithm for Inventory Allocation in Gravity-Flow Racks with Classical and Quantum-Hybrid Computing: Conclusions

 \section{Conclusions}

-In this work, we proposed a novel strategy to optimize inventory management in warehouses using gravity flow racks by formulating a combinatorial optimization problem.
-The objective function is designed to minimize the number of reinsertions required during item-picking operations, and the strategy was formulated as a QUBO Hamiltonian, enabling implementation on classical, quantum, and quantum-hybrid hardware.
+In this work, we propose a strategy to optimize item allocation in warehouses equipped with gravity-flow racks, where the constraints imposed by the FIFO method can lead to a high number of reinsertions if ineffective strategies are used.
+Our approach, based on solving a combinatorial optimization problem, prioritizes the joint allocation of items that are frequently requested together.
+We developed a QUBO Hamiltonian encoding the strategy, enabling implementation on classical, quantum, and quantum-hybrid hardware.

-Our simulations compare the performance of D-Wave's CQM solver with two versions of an in-house Simulated Annealing across different warehouse configurations.
-The results we obtained demonstrate that D-Wave's hybrid solver consistently outperforms both SA versions in terms of solution quality, particularly as the warehouse size scales up.
-The CQM solver efficiently finds better quality solutions in shorter time, avoiding common pitfalls associated with SA, such as being trapped in local minima.

-Furthermore, for larger warehouses and higher item insertion levels, the performance gap between the quantum-hybrid and classical approaches widens significantly, highlighting the effectiveness of quantum-enhanced solvers for complex, large-scale optimization problems.
-While the problem-specific adaptation of SA (RS-SA) showed improved performance over a generic bit-flip-based SA (BF-SA), it still requires significantly longer times to achieve results comparable to those obtained by the CQM solver.